Oslandia/postile/README.md

 ## Features

 - serve Mapbox Vector Tiles from a PostGIS backend
+- can read TM2 file data sources with postgis
+- can serve PostGIS layers individually
-- handle on the fly reprojection to web mercator projection.
+- handle on-the-fly reprojection to web mercator projection (only for single layers, not tm2 sources)
-- can read TM2Source files with postgis sources
 - Connection pooling and asynchronous requests thanks to [asyncpg](https://github.com/MagicStack/asyncpg)
 - tested with [openmaptiles vector tile schema](https://github.com/openmaptiles/openmaptiles)